Caudron Type E: Design and development

 The empennage of the Type E was supported on a pair of girders arranged parallel to one another in plan.
 The upper girder members were attached to the upper wing spars at the tops of the innermost interplane struts and the lower ones ran under the lower wing, mounted on downward extensions of the inner interplane struts.
 The mounting was strengthened with two diagonal struts on each side, one from the base of the forward interplane strut to the upcurved tip of the lower member and the other from the rear interplane strut to the junction of the lower member and its first vertical cross member.
-Each of these lower members, which supported the aircraft on the ground as skids, carried twin, rubber sprung landing wheels.
+Each of these lower members, which supported the aircraft on the ground as skids, carried twin, rubber-sprung landing wheels.
 Behind the wing the upper and lower members converged to the rear; the drag on the lower members shortened the landing run.
 The wingspans of the Type E were 0.5 m greater than those of the Type C with an increase of the inner bay width which placed the booms further apart and increased the undercarriage track from 8 to 10 ft, making landings easier.
 There were three vertical cross braces on each girder but the only lateral inter-girder cross-members were near the tail, though there was wire bracing.
 The broad chord, roughly rectangular, warping tailplane was mounted a little below the upper girder member.
-Above it, a pair of blunt cornered, rectangular rudders were separated by about one third of the tailplane span.
+Above it, a pair of blunt-cornered, rectangular rudders were separated by about one-third of the tailplane span.

 Operational history

 The French government received two Type Es, the first in September 1912 and the second a month later.
 Two more were built but proved hard to sell, probably because the superior Caudron Type G was becoming available.
-A Chinese order for Type Es was changed in favour of the newer type.
+A Chinese order for Type Es was changed in favor of the newer type.
 One was sold to the Royal Navy though its acceptance was delayed until 29 June 1914 whilst modifications were made.
 The fate of the fourth and final Type E is uncertain, though it may have replaced the first French government machine after its loss in May 1913.
-If so, it had been modernized with the pointed, round edge form introduced on the Type F and used on all the G types.
+If so, it had been modernized with the pointed, round-edge form introduced on the Type F and used on all the G types.